john-itcsolutions/cheirrs/README.md

 ## KUBEFLOW and Machine Learning (Artificial Intelligence & Statistical Learning)

 On juju you will need to have available, and allow for, 16GB of RAM at least, and 4 cpu cores in your 'kubeflow' virtual machine.
+This means you need a second model which you configure at 4 cores (if you have an 8 core or better machine).

 For genuine processing capacity, also necessary is at least 10GB of GPU Accelerator Card RAM.
 The card needs to be CUDA Architecture-compatible.

+`juju add-model kubeflow`

+`juju deploy charmed-kubernetes`

+`juju config kubernetes-master proxy-extra-args="proxy-mode=userspace"`

+`juju config kubernetes-worker proxy-extra-args="proxy-mode=userspace"`

+After the model has converged and settled, as with k8s model:

+`juju ssh <kubernetes-worker machine number>`

+Follow the instructions here:
+https://www.tensorflow.org/install/pip to install TensorFlow onto a worker node of your choice.

+Choose your machine and `juju ssh <machine-number>`

+Follow the above instructions carefully inside this virtual machine.
+Passthrough is natively enabled to the Accelerator GPU.

 Good luck! (see either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  download "An Introduction to Statistical Learning"; Gareth James et al.).

 Read it slowly, carefully and repeatedly.
 This represents only the theoretical framework for the more general field of TensorFlow and Machine Learning.
 One develops, builds, trains, tests and finally deploys Machine Learning "models".

-AI (Artificial Intelligence) involves further technical solutions to involve the results of the deployment of models in industrial and commercial production applications, to achieve economic and strategic benefits.
+AI (Artificial Intelligence) includes further technical solutions to involve the results of the deployment of models in industrial and commercial production applications, to achieve economic and strategic benefits.

 _____________________________________________________________________